zahaibalig/huldra/README.md

 - Don't use the values given as examples above because they are only dummy content.
 You should replace them with the Firebase connection parameters you get in the last step of setting up a Firebase project.
 - You can choose whichever directory you like for `REACT_APP_FIREBASE_ROOT_DIRECTORY`.
 However, make sure that your `gallery` folder is under it.
 For instance, if you would like to have a folder structure as `dev/gallery`, you should specify `REACT_APP_FIREBASE_ROOT_DIRECTORY="/dev"`.
 Don't forget to place a forward slash at the start of the path.

+The above variables are necessary for Huldra to connect to your Firebase project.
+The `.env` file can also optionally contain other variables that are used to override the values in `config.json` (see [Overriding Configuration Parameters with `.env`](#overriding-configuration-parameters-with-env) for details).

 ### Assets